 - Cron jobs

-The lowest “Lite” plan provides two domains, ten databases, unlimited storage, and unlimited data transfer.
-It could be suitable for small websites that don’t get a lot of traffic.
-At the other end of the scale, the “Turbo+” package offers six times higher performance plus unlimited domains, databases, storage, and transfer.
-It’s more suitable for high-traffic scenarios.
+In the “Lite” plan, you get two domains, ten databases, and unlimited storage and data transfer.
+This plan may be ideal for small websites with low traffic.
+On the opposite side, the “Turbo+” package offers six times higher performance, along with unlimited domains, databases, storage, and transfer, making it more suitable for high-traffic scenarios.

 All shared hosting subscriptions include a free Let’s Encrypt SSL certificate and the DirectAdmin control panel.
 Although this control panel isn’t as intuitive as the popular cPanel, it still does a good job of allowing you to administer all aspects of your hosting.
 The control panel integrates the Softaculous one-click application installer for hundreds of popular CMS and other programs such as Joomla, WordPress, and Drupal.